salman-mukhtar/deploye-dotnet-core-mvc-app-to-google-cloud-using-traefic-and-letsencypt/README.md

 **Setting up .Net Core Web API**

 Let's start with a .net core mvc application as an example.
 We will create 2 mvc applications for this excersize to demonstrate Traefik.
-To create it, we can proceed with the terminal command below.
+To create mvc applications, we can proceed with the terminal command below.

 ```
 dotnet new mvc -o sample-mvc-v1